Hearing Protection For Shooting - Shooter's Guide

 Noise Reduction Ratings (NRR) Explained

 You should understand noise reduction ratings, or NRRs, before buying hearing protection.
-The NRR measures the maximum number of decibels (dB) of noise reduction while worn.
+The NRR measures the maximum number of decibels (dB) of noise reduction achieved by the hearing-protection device while worn.
 By law, all hearing protection devices must have an NRR rating.
-The higher the rating, the greater the protection against noise.
-The American National Standards and OSHA are responsible for testing the NRR of all hearing protection devices.
+The higher the rating, the greater the protection against noise and hearing damage.
+The American National Standards Institute and the Occupational Safety and Health Administration (OSHA) are responsible for testing the NRR of all hearing protection devices.
 The highest rating you can get with earplugs is 33 NRR, while earmuffs top out at 31 NRR.

-Your hearing protection's total NRR should reduce the sound of gunfire below 120 dB.
+Your hearing protection’s total NRR should reduce the sound of gunfire below 120 dB.
 Small-caliber weapons require a minimum NRR of 20.
-Large-bore handguns and intermediate-cartridge rifles call for 25 NRR or better, and large-bore rifles and magnum loads require the highest rating possible (33 NRR).
-Hearing protection with a rating of at least 28 to 31 NRR is recommended for indoor shooting ranges, where gunfire is often amplified.
+Large-bore handguns and intermediate-cartridge rifles call for 25 NRR or better, and large-bore rifles and Magnum loads require the highest rating possible (33 NRR).
+Hearing protection with a rating of at least 28 to 31 NRR is recommended for an indoor shooting range, where gunfire is often amplified.